podaac/data-subscriber/Downloader.md

   --offset OFFSET       Flag used to shift timestamp.
 Units are in hours, e.g. 10 or -10.
   -e EXTENSIONS, --extensions EXTENSIONS
                         The extensions of products to download.
-Default is [.nc, .h5, .zip, .tar.gz] --process PROCESS_CMD
+Default is [.nc, .h5, .zip, .tar.gz] -gr GRANULE, --granule-name GRANULE
+  						The name of the granule to download.
+Only one granule name can be specified.
+Script will download all files matching similar granule name sans extension.
+  --process PROCESS_CMD
                         Processing command to run on each downloaded file (e.g., compression).
 Can be specified multiple times.
   --version             Display script version information and exit.